n3dst4/gumshoe-fvtt/src/components/rawJournalSheet/documentMemory/README.md

 * Third state: "abc".
 * etc.

-Now imagine that we're using a stack size of 3.
+Now imagine that we're using a period (stack size) of 3.

-First state: "a"
+First state: "a" (most recent edits are at the top of the stack):

 ```
 Stack